Many clients who contact Crown Securities for security gate installation already have a good idea of the type of gate they want to install.

 When choosing a company to install your gates, it is a good idea to check that they use their own electricians and don't sub-contract the work.
 We at Crown Securities have in-house electricians that have been security-vetted and who are expert in the products that they install.

 Emergency overrides will also be needed to allow the gates to operate manually in the event of a power failure or accidental damage to the system.

-Safety should be a to priority in any automatic gate installation, and Crown Securities is a member of Gate Safe, an organisation that campaigns for improved gate safety.
+Safety should be a top priority in any automatic gate installation, and Crown Securities is a member of Gate Safe, an organisation that campaigns for improved gate safety.

-Automatic gates should always have a reliable safety system that prevent them opening or closing unless the entrance is clear of obstacles, including people.
-Modern automatic gate systems should never cause injury or damage provided they are regularly maintained and tested by competent professionals.
+Automatic gates should always have a reliable safety system that prevents them from opening or closing unless the entrance is clear of obstacles, including people.
+Modern automated gate systems should never cause injury or damage provided they are regularly maintained and tested by competent professionals.

 Many choose a simple key fob system which opens and closed the gate at the press of a button while others prefer digital pads where you can tap in a personal code, another layer of security if the pad or fob gets misplaced or lost.

 Wired audio and visual intercoms are also available and while more recent developments include GSM gate control systems linked to registered mobile phone numbers so users can simply 'phone' the gate to open it.

 Each system has its advantages and drawbacks, and experts at Crown Securities can help you decide which is the best one for your needs.

 The choice of swing or sliding gate very much depends on the situation.
 For swing gates, you will need to consider the arc of the swing while sliding gates will need room on both sides for the sliding gate to fit.

 Other practical considerations are vehicle movement and waiting while the gate opens and how pedestrians can access the property as well as which safety features you wish to incorporate and where they can be placed.